 With a complete view of application and device dependencies, the team was able to quickly determine which groups of applications can be or should be migrated, which should be potentially retired, and which could be bundled together.
 Rather than make decisions and set up the migration plans so that things were organized and migrated serially, with all the decision makers sharing a common view, they could economize their efforts and build an efficient plan.
-This information was then used to develop a customized migration workflow and then fed into creating an auto-generated, step-by-step plan known as a “runbook.”
+This information was then used to develop a customized migration workstream and then fed into creating an auto-generated, step-by-step plan known as a “runbook.”

 The customer was able to quickly see how the process using TransitionManager was their fast track to the cloud.
 They were able to see the following benefits:

 Taking on transformation initiatives, whether they be cloud migrations, data center consolidations or relocations, application refactoring or retiring old technology, requires that all relevant teams work together.
 And the results prove it out: Enterprises function better, make more profit, and generate better ROI because they hit their goals with less effort.
 And while there may be no standard way to align successfully, an organization where IT and business teams are in lock-step can improve agility and operational efficiencies.

 Read next: Removing the Barriers to Cloud Adoption